Con Ed workers threaten strike as Big Apple faces big bake

 Last week during the heat wave, demand peaked at about 10,700 MW.
 Con Edison set its all-time peak demand of 13,189 MW during a long heat wave in July of last year.

-Con Edison, which serves about 3.2 million customers or roughly nine million people, said it was not suffering any heat-related power outages Friday afternoon.
-It had about 280 customers without power, almost all in one neighborhood in Westchester.
-That is considered normal for a utility of its size this time of year.
+Con Ed, which serves about 3.2 million customers or roughly nine million people, said Friday morning about 100 customers were without power, which is normal for a utility of its size this time of year.

-Con Edison stock was down about 11 cents at $61.96 in afternoon trading on Friday.
-The Dow Jones and Standard and Poor’s utility indexes were up less than 1 percent.